optimistex/git-auto-deploy-ex/README.md

 ]);
 ```

-That ``'php' => 'composer.phar install'`` used for expanding "php" to absolute path.
+The line ``'php' => 'composer.phar install'`` is used for expanding "php" to absolute path.
-There is required an absolute path because just "php" don't working by relative path!
+An absolute path is required because "php" doesn't work using relative path!